 And, as recent fires have tragically demonstrated, living outside a higher-risk zone doesn't mean that you're safe.

-Extreme winds drove much of the damage in Paradise during last November's Camp Fire and in the North Bay during the October 2017 fire siege, and current fire maps don't take that factor into account.
+Extreme winds drove much of the damage in Paradise during last the November 2018 Camp Fire and in the North Bay during the October 2017 fire siege, and current fire maps don't take that factor into account.

 New Maps to Assess Weather and Development